Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Velocity Front-ends

-Above equation defines the continuous epipolar constraint.
-Apparently, (\ref{velocity_flow_constraint}) do not dependent on the 3D position of any world point, and only on the 2D observations of the world point.
+The above equation defines the continuous epipolar constraint.
+Apparently, (\ref{velocity_flow_constraint}) does not depend on the 3D position of any world point, and only on the 2D observations of the world point.
 Under the assumption of brightness constancy, $ \dot \xbf(t) $ can be approximated by the optical flow $\dot{\ubf}(t)$ obtained from the event camera.

 The velocity of the camera in its own frame can be calculated from the radar velocity as